ProfFan/esp-fast-serial/README.md

 - No need for external hardware.
 - Provides a fast concurrent `defmt` printer.
 - Provides a direct write function for ASCII/raw data alongside `defmt` logging.
+- Provides a custom halt function that allows reflashing without disconnecting the USB cable.

 ## Limitations